Shane Duffy

 Duffy came through the youth academy at Everton, where he completed his development after being promoted into the senior squad, spending most of his time at the club out on loan.
-He joined Blackburn Rovers in 2014 for an undisclosed fee, spending two years with the Lancashire club before moving to Brighton in 2016, where he earned promotion to the Premier League.
+He joined Blackburn Rovers in 2014 for an undisclosed fee, spending two years with the Lancashire club before moving to Brighton & Hove Albion in 2016, where he earned promotion to the Premier League.
 He spent the 2020–21 season on loan at Celtic where he won the delayed 2020 Scottish Cup final.

 Duffy played for Northern Ireland at youth international level before switching allegiance to the Republic of Ireland.
-Duffy made his debut for the senior side in 2014, representing the country at UEFA Euro 2016 and gone on to make 51 caps to date.
+Duffy made his debut for the senior side in 2014, representing the country at UEFA Euro 2016 and has gone on to earn over 60 caps to date.

 Early life

 Duffy was born in Derry, Northern Ireland.
 As a youth, he played Gaelic football for Doire Colmcille CLG and association football for Foyle Harps, both based in Derry.
 However, Duffy had to make a choice between Gaelic football and association football, so he choose association football.
 He represented Northern Ireland at under 16 level in the 2007 Victory Shield tournament and impressed Everton manager David Moyes in a performance at Bloomfield Road against England.

-Duffy said that he once played for Derry City as a youngster and described it as a good experience for him.
+Duffy said that he once played for Derry City as a youngster and described it as a "good experience" for him.